 The government of Nepal has asked tourism service providers to compete for the best health and safety protocols in place to build upon the confidence of the travellers.
 The protocols would be at par with the global standard for the ‘New Normal’.

-As of now, the government of Nepal is still optimistic to resume tourism for the upcoming fall season.
+As of now, the government of Nepal is still optimistic to resume tourism for 2021.
 The preparations for opening the business are being carried out throughout the country.
-But, given the situation around the world, the exact announcement has not been made.

-Countries around the world have started reopening for travel.
+Countries around the world have started reopening for travel to some extent but the new strain of the virus has seemed to put a halt in the planning of resuming travel.
 Due to the poor health care system and fewer resources in Nepal even if the government wants to open Nepal for tourism, the country can not afford a serious outbreak due to which the uncertainty of tourism resuming remains still.

 Why Nepal after Coronavirus (COVID-19)?